Definitions. In these Conditions, the following definitions apply:

 - the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal storage or working conditions.

-- Except as provided in this clause 4, the Supplier shall have no liability to the Customer in respect of the Goods’ failure to comply with the warranty set out in clause 4.1.
+- Except as provided in clause 4, the Supplier shall have no liability to the Customer in respect of the Goods’ failure to comply with the warranty set out in clause 4.1.

 - Except as set out in these Conditions, all warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, excluded from the Contract.